Your Lungs. Your Brain.

 - We don’t think humans should be used as test subjects.

-- Vape is a product with red flags, unanswered questions, and overstated myths.
-In 10 or 20 years, we’ll know the results of this Vape experiment, but as the subject you pay the price.
+- Vapes are products with red flags, unanswered questions, and overstated myths.
+In 10 or 20 years, we’ll know the results of this Vape experiment, but as the subject, you pay the price.
 We think that stinks.

-- This isn't about putting out propaganda or being judgemental.
+- This isn’t about being judgmental.
 We just want to give you information that could be important to you, as well as your friends and family.
-After that, it's up to you whether you want to be part of The Vape Experiment or not.
+After that, it’s up to you whether you want to be part of The Vape Experiment or not.

 - We think the public should be informed.

 - Vape can include a wide variety of products.
-We want to provide as much information about the range of products available, and what we know so far.
-This includes products like Juul®, Suorin, Phix, Novo Smok, Tank systems, and all other electronic smoking devices.
-For more resources, please visit MHD Vape Help.
+We want to provide as much information about the range of products available and what we know so far.
+This includes products like Puff Bar, Vuse, JUUL, blu, Suorin, and all other electronic smoking devices.
+For more resources, please visit MDH Vape Help.

 - We want to help you quit all tobacco products.

-- If you’re looking for help to quit vaping or juuling, you can text “READY” to 887-09 to enroll in Truth’s ‘This is Quitting’ program.
-‘This is Quitting’ is a free mobile program designed to help young people quit vaping with tips, strategies, and support throughout the quitting process.
+- If you’re looking for help to quit vaping, you can text “VAPEFREE” to 873-373.
+Live Vape Free is a free, confidential text message program to help young adults quit vaping with tips, videos, and support throughout the quitting process.